-The following line graph compares the cumulative total shareholder return on the Company's common stock during the five years ended December 31, 2013 with the cumulative return on the NASDAQ Non-Financial Stock Index, the NASDAQ-100 Index and the Russell 3000 - RGS Textiles Apparel & Shoe Index.
-The comparison assumes \$100 was invested on December 31, 2008, in the Company's common stock and in each of the foregoing indices and assumes reinvestment of dividends.
+The following line graph compares the cumulative total shareholder return on the Company's common stock during the five years ended December 31, 2012 with the cumulative return on the NASDAQ Non-Financial Stock Index and the Russell 3000-RGS Textiles Apparel & Shoe Index.
+The comparison assumes \$100 was invested on December 31, 2007 in the Company's common stock and in each of the foregoing indices and assumes reinvestment of dividends.